trelau/AFEM/docs/source/exchange.rst

 Exchange
 ========
-The ``Exchange`` package provides a number of common tools for data exchange including BREP (OpenCASCADE native format), STEP, IGES, and STL.
+The ``exchange`` package provides a number of common tools for data exchange including BREP (OpenCASCADE native format), STEP, IGES, and STL.
 The tools can be imported by::